 'Should I have The Men ACWY vaccine?'

 This is your choice but we would strongly advice you to take up the offer of the vaccination.
+All 17-24 year olds are eligible up to their 25 birthday.
 Cases of meningitis and septicaemia (blood poisoning) are rising, due to a particularly aggressive strain.
 Watch this clip to learn more:

 Meningitis and septicaemia can kill very quickly.
 Older teenagers and students are at high risk of this infection due to lifestyle.The Men ACWY vaccine protects against four different causes of meningitis and septicaemia – meningococcal (Men) A, C, W and Y diseases.
 Please contact the surgery to check your eligibility and to book an appointment.
 For more information about the main signs and symptoms of Meningitis click here.